GooFit/GooFit/docs/documentation.md

 You will need to have a CUDA-capable device and to have the development environment (also known as the software development kit or SDK) set up, with access to the compiler `nvcc` and its libraries.
-If you have the hardware, you can get the SDK from [nVidia’s website](https://developer.nvidia.com/gpu-computing-sdk).
+If you have the hardware, you can get the SDK from [nVidia's website](https://developer.nvidia.com/gpu-computing-sdk).

 With your CUDA environment set up, you can install GooFit thus: